progressdb/ProgressDB/server/docs/kms.md

 - POST `/decrypt` { "key_id": "...", "ciphertext": "<base64>" } → { "plaintext": "<base64>" }
 - POST `/rotate_kek` { "new_kek_hex": "..." } — admin endpoint to rewrap all DEKs under a new KEK.

-Notes: these endpoints are internal and are intended to be called by the server process over the UDS.
-They require peer-cred auth.
+Notes: these endpoints are internal and are intended to be called by the server process over HTTP/TCP.
+Protect the endpoint via mTLS, tokens or network controls.

 ## Rotation